trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > I am treating a mother as a machine programmed to do everything in its power to propagate copies of the genes which ride inside it.

 Menopause can be viewed as an adaptive strategy because the likelihood of survival of grandchildren is so much higher, that it pays off enough for the decrease in relatedness.
-There basically comes a point where more genes of a female survive when she invests into grandchildren rather than her own children, at which point becoming physically incapable of rearing children is an adaptive strategy and what we see happening and call menopause.
+There  comes a point where more genes of a female survive when she invests into grandchildren rather than her own children, at which point becoming physically incapable of rearing children is an adaptive strategy and what we see happening and call menopause.
 Furthermore, similar arguments can be made for selfishness among siblings.
 It is always about the use of resources

 > The sight of her child smiling, or the sound of her kitten purring, is rewarding to a mother, in the same sense as food in the stomach is rewarding to a rat in a maze.